awslabs/duvet/design/witness/spec.md

 The properties are stated over witnesses only;
 no producer or format appears in their vocabulary.

-### Property W1: Same-Witness Discharge {#property-w1-same-witness-discharge}
+### Property W1: Universal Same-Witness Discharge {#property-w1-same-witness-discharge}

-The implementation MUST prove that it reports a pair (T, I) discharged if and only if some single delivered witness both binds T and executed I:
+The implementation MUST prove that it reports a pair (T, I) discharged if and only if at least one delivered witness binds T and every delivered witness that binds T executed I:

 ```
 report_discharged(T, I, witnesses) = true
+    ⟺  (∃ w ∈ witnesses : binds(T, w))
-    ⟺  ∃ w ∈ witnesses : binds(T, w) ∧ executed(I, w)
+        ∧ (∀ w ∈ witnesses : binds(T, w) ⟹ executed(I, w))
 ```

-No pair is discharged without a single common witness.
+No pair is discharged without a common witness, and no pair is discharged while any witness bound to its test failed to reach its implementation.
 Evidence assembled from two different witnesses
-(T bound by one, I executed by another) MUST NOT discharge.
+(T bound by one, I executed by another) MUST NOT discharge;
+a bound witness that did not execute I MUST fail the pair (decisions.md, Decision 14).

 ### Property W2: Test Execution {#property-w2-test-execution}